JvanKatwijk/dab-cmdline/README.md

 	A P I - F U N C T I O N S
 ---------------------------------------------------------------------
- The initialization function takes as parameters the immutable system parameters,
-	    the dabMode is just 1, 2 or 4
-	    the dabBand, see the type above
-	    the callback for the sound handling,
-	    the callback for the dynamic label
+ The initialization function takes as parameters the immutable system par the dabMode is just 1, 2 or 4 the dabBand, see the type above the callback for the sound handling, the callback for the dynamic label

  Note that by creating a dab-library, you already selected a device.
  The function returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.